Lauricenia/Unit3_Repo/CRITERIAS/CRITERIA_B.md

 User Interfaces
 ===================
-Below, there are the user interfaces for the inventory app Login Window
+Below are the user interfaces for the inventory app:

+Login Window
 -------------
 ![](LoginPage.png)